 (Sarah and I had known Don and Abby Westlake for about three years when Don suddenly passed on New Year’s Eve 2008.
 The first version of the following was my immediate tribute and obit.
 The essay was then expanded and revised when the blog rebooted in 2010.
 A second lighter revision was made in September 2014 to coincide with the publication of The Getaway Car: A Donald Westlake Nonfiction Miscellany.)

 Whenever I told Donald E. Westlake I wanted to interview him about his complete canon, he just shrugged, not really interested.
 It seemed like he loved to talk about anything but his own work.

 While I didn’t get to interview him, there are 92 emails from Don saved on my hard drive.
-Perhaps I should have conducted my interview as a written questionnaire!
-He wrote as easily as most of us speak.
+Perhaps I should have conducted my interview as a written questionnaire, for he wrote as easily as most of us speak.

 This page doesn’t annotate everything Westlake published, but it does cover his major fiction.
 For fun, I have starred (****) my favorite books.

-The 39 non-series books written under the Donald E. Westlake by-line begin with five hard-boiled novels.
+The 39 non-series books written as Donald E. Westlake begin with five hard-boiled novels.
 They have shocking, experimental endings and high body counts.
-If Westlake had only produced this opening salvo, he would still be a cult figure among those who love this era’s tough guy fiction.
+If Westlake had only produced this opening salvo, he would still be a cult figure among those who love “tough guy” fiction.